Are you thinking about selling now? Liberty Global Ltd (LBTYA) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 57.64 percent of Liberty Global Ltd shares are owned by insiders, and 36.03 percent are held by financial institutions.
-Waldron Jason, the SVP & CAO at Liberty Global Ltd (LBTYA) has sold 11,226 shares of firm on Feb 27 at a price of $19.29 against the total amount of $0.22 million.
-In another inside trade, GOULD PAUL A, Director of Liberty Global Ltd (NASDAQ:LBTYA) sold 50,000 shares of the firm on Jan 11 for a total worth of $0.99 million at a price of $19.72.
-An inside trade which took place on Jan 10, Director of Liberty Global Ltd GOULD PAUL A sold 50,000 shares of firm against total price of $0.99 million at the cost of $19.79 per share.
+HALL BRYAN H, the EVP, Gen Counsel & Secretary at Liberty Global Ltd (LBTYA) has sold 15,000 shares of firm on Mar 11 ’24 at a price of $18.68 against the total amount of $0.28 million.
+In another inside trade, HALL BRYAN H, EVP, Gen Counsel & Secretary of Liberty Global Ltd (NASDAQ:LBTYA) sold 25,000 shares of the firm on Mar 08 ’24 for a total worth of $0.46 million at a price of $18.24.
+An inside trade which took place on Feb 27 ’24, SVP & CAO of Liberty Global Ltd Waldron Jason sold 11,226 shares of firm against total price of $0.22 million at the cost of $19.29 per share.